-In the summertime, we take Soul Salve to many festivals and markets around the state of Colorado, including the Old South Pearl Street farmers market.
+In the summertime, we take Soul Salve to festivals markets around the state of Colorado, including the Old South Pearl Street farmers market.
 As patrons stop by our booth and read our brochure, they often scan the ingredients of our products.

 One of the most frequently asked questions we receive is, "why do you have alcohol in your products?
 Won't this dry out my skin?"

 The quick answer to this question is "no", the alcohol in our products will not dry out your skin.
 The ratio of alcohol to oil and wax in our products is so small that the alcohol will never be able to dry out your skin.
 To better understand this, let's break down a recipe mathematically.